Theatre is one of the Programs in the Jah Kente International Department of Fine Arts

 The Jah Kente International Youth Theatre is multifaceted and a practical discovery through experimentation, provoking curiosity along the way, and the presentation of ideas to others.
 The processes result in the development of both theatre and life skills with confidence and creativity.

-We have three inter-dependent genres, each complementing the other: Contemporary plays and one in which students can also create and direct; Dinner Theater; and the Historical Harlem Renaissance Era, bringing alive the intent of the playwrights.
-All of the genre are aligned with standards taught in the District of Columbia Public Schools and other school systems around the world.
+We have three inter-dependent genres, each complementing the other: Contemporary plays and that students can also create and direct; Dinner Theater; and the Historical Harlem Renaissance Era, bringing alive the intent of the playwrights.
+All of the genres are aligned with standards taught in the District of Columbia Public Schools and other school systems around the world.

 Youths are presented with opportunities to become creators, designers, directors and performers.
 The discipline emphasizes the importance of working both individually and collaboratively as part of an ensemble, and to engage actively in the creative process, transforming ideas into action as inquirers and productive artists.

 Trainees develop capabilities in all of the following areas: · Critical thinking; Communication; Problem Solving; Individual and collaborative planning and implementation; historical and cultural understanding; self-and social awareness; and research skills.